 But we were overlooking research that shows that even these supposedly trivial amounts of fructose didn’t matter.
 After all, the experts in the American medical establishment have been telling us for years that we need our daily servings.

 The key study came out in an obscure professional journal six years ago.
 But I missed it until Dr. Michael Eades brought it to my attention.
 Dr. Eades, who with his wife Dr. Mary Dan Eades, wrote one of the low-carb bibles, Protein Power, as well as another half dozen books, also has one of the best wellness blogs, “Health & Nutrition.”

 His recent article, “Vegetarians AGE Faster,” shows that vegetarians have significantly higher rates of advanced glycation end products (AGE) than do omnivores.
 It’s not just a coincidence that the acronym for advanced glycation end products is AGE.
 As our bodies accumulate more and more glycated proteins, our bodies do grow older than our chronological years.

 Glycated proteins in our bodies are simply proteins attached to sugars, but they don’t work well there.
 I have tried to expose the problems with AGEs for years, and back in 2002 I first wrote about the trouble with AGEs for my “Diabetes Update” newsletter.
-More recently I wrote here about AGEs in May 2006, in June 2006, in September 2006, and in April 2007.
+More recently I wrote here about AGEs in, in September 2006, and in April 2007.
 But until now I failed to appreciate that natural fructose could be one of the devils in the AGE details.